PrairieLearn/PrairieLearn/docs/assessment.md

 ## Question scoring details for `Exam` assessments

 This section describes in detail how repeated attempts are scored for `Exam` questions, assuming that the question has `autoPoints` set to a list of values.
 See [Question points for `Exam` assessments](#question-points-for-exam-assessments) for a high-level overview.
+Scoring for `manualPoints` is handled separately.

 The important question configuration setting is: